K-Factor formula for fire sprinklers and water mist

 25.2 360.0

-We would strongly advise that you obtain the metric K-factor from the manufacturer where ever possible.
+We strongly advise obtaining the metric K-factor from the manufacturer wherever possible.

 Typical k-factor values for sprinkler and water mist heads

-For many standard types of sprinklers, the design standards such as EN 12845 & NFPA 13 specify the standard k-factors and minimum pressure, which should be used for different Hazard classifications and design densities.
-For all other types of sprinkler heads, the manufactures data sheet should be referred to for the k-factor and minimum head pressure.
+For many standard types of sprinklers, design standards such as EN 12845 & NFPA 13 specify the standard k-factors and minimum pressure to be used for different Hazard classifications and design densities.
+For all other types of sprinkler heads, refer to the manufacturer's data sheet for the k-factor and minimum head pressure.

 1 Light Hazard 2.25 57 0.70